artsvuni/FFKit/README.md

 #### Properties ⚙️

 -   `title` – text layer
--   `description` – text layer, if set to "" will hide the descrition
+-   `description` – text layer, if set to "" will hide the description
--   `cover` – backgorund image
+-   `cover` – background image
 -   `nopadding` - yes or blank, switches the image padding (product image vs cover image with mo padding)

 #### Usage 🚀

-Example 1: Optimised for product Image
+Example 1: Optimized for product Image

 ```coffeescript
 featureUnit = new FeatureUnit